agb-mobile/AndroidVersion/README.md

 - `SimpleVersionCode` creates version code from version name parameters (`major`, `minor` and `build`).
 By default each part will take up 2 digits but this is configurable through `digits` parameter.
+- `IncreaseVersionCode` Similar than `SimpleVersionCode` but you can specify digits per each part.
 - `StaticVersionCode` sets static value defined in `versionCode` parameter.
 - `IncreaseVersionCode` increases previously calculated value by value defined in `by` parameter.